 However, the route was also withdrawn on the section between Friday Hill and Chingford, since the 212 provides an alternative service from this area to Walthamstow.
 The 212 was increased in frequency at the same time, while direct links from Friday Hill to Chingford Mount were maintained by new route 397 (albeit not during evenings or Sundays).

-The new contract also specified low floor double deckers, and unusually these were not brand new ones but examples from a batch originally purchased for routes 25/N25.
-They were quickly found to be inadequate in capacity and the opportunity was taken to replace some with longer wheelbase versions, with the short versions coming off onto the 97 and 357 where capacity was not thought to be such an issue.
-However, due to the low bridge mentioned above, the Sunday service is operated with Dennis Darts.
+The new contract also specified low floor double deckers, and unusually these were not brand new ones but short wheelbase Trident/Presidents from a batch originally purchased for routes 25/N25.
+They were quickly found to be inadequate in capacity on that route, and the opportunity was taken to replace some with longer wheelbase versions, with the short versions coming off onto the 97 and 357 where capacity was not thought to be such an issue.

 Navigation